hudspero/BigML-CPlusPlus-Bindings/README.md

 The only function that behaves differently is <i>[object.create_prediction("model_identifier", "column", number);]</i>, where the prediction is created instantaneously and a confidence for that particular prediction is returned.

+Any questions about these Bindings can be sent directly towards me.
+Anything else is better sent towards BigML.

 Last Update: 09/08/2015